WordPress/openverse/documentation/meta/ci_cd/actions.md

 but it's recommended to use `setup_python` and `setup_nodejs` inputs to only install the runtime needed by a job.

-By default, it also runs `./ov just install` so that the core dependencies needed on the system are installed.
+By default, it also runs `just install` so that the core dependencies needed on the system are installed.
 This recipe can be customised via the `install_recipe` input (or even disabled with a blank string, to speed up the process in case no host dependencies are needed).

 ```typescript
 {